LounesMD/ReinforcementLearning/README.md

 Moreover, I intend to make this repository as useful as possible for myself as my goal is to do a PhD in RL in 1 or 2 years.
 So I will soon publish a list of all the RL researchers/teams and their research topics, as well as a list of major RL conferences!

 ## To come
-### <ins> Soon : </ins>
+### <ins> Soon: </ins>
 Q-Learning for inverted pendulum (some problems with discretization and busy for the moment...)<br>
 Fitted Q-Iteration.  <br>
 Deep Q-Learning. <br>

-non-exhaustive list of what's coming soon :
+non-exhaustive list of what's coming soon:
-+ Algorithms :
++ Algorithms:
   1. Fitted Q-Iteration
   2. Deep Q-Network
   3. REINFORCE
   4. PPO
   5. Quality-Diversity algorithms
-+ Environment :
++ Environment:
-  1. Classic Control : Cart Pole and Acroboy.
+  1. Classic Control: Acroboy.
-  2. Mujoco : Ant, Hopper and Humanoid.
+  2. Mujoco: Ant, Hopper and Humanoid.
   3. My own environments !

 Also, I would like to provide a script, based on Deep-Q Learning, that can be run on *every* video game website to find the best way to *maximize* a score. <br>